zzzprojects/learn-orm/tutorials/dapper-simplecrud/delete-data.md

 # Delete Data

-Deleting an entity is the easiest because it only requires a unique `Id` to identify the entity being deleted.
+Deleting an entity is the easiest because it only requires a unique `Id` to identify the deleted entity.
 The **Dapper.SimpleCRUD** library provides `Delete` and `DeleteList` extension methods to delete existing data from the database.

 The following example deletes a single new record using the `Delete` method.